keifufu/yass/README.md

 - This is only intended to be used by one person.
 - A reverse proxy should be used to configure ssl and handle path prefixes if needed.
 - All uploaded files are public by default (although that should be obvious).
-- Authentication is only validated after the upload completed, making it easy to abuse.
-I recommend configuring your reverse proxy to only allow uploads from certain IPs

 ## Usage